Emma Smith: Early years in Nauvoo, 1839–1844

 Rumors concerning polygamy and other practices surfaced by 1842.
 Emma publicly condemned polygamy and denied any involvement by her husband.
 Emma authorized and was the main signatory of a petition in summer 1842 with a thousand female signatures, denying Joseph Smith was connected with polygamy.
 As president of the Ladies' Relief Society, she authorized the publishing of a certificate in October 1842 denouncing polygamy and denying her husband as its creator or participant.
-In March 1844, Emma published:

 In June 1844, the press of the Nauvoo Expositor, a newspaper published by disaffected former church members, was destroyed by the town marshal on orders from the town council (of which Joseph was a member).
 This set into motion the events that ultimately led to Joseph's arrest and incarceration in the jail in Carthage, Illinois.
 A mob of about 200 armed men stormed the jail in the late afternoon of June 27, 1844, and both Joseph and his brother Hyrum were killed.